Service-BP-Dev-Team/Lazy-service-implementation/README.md

 	</service>

 ```
 In the specification of service *Apply*, you notice the *xsi:type="functionExpression"* that is used to call ordinary precompiled programs to help the registration comittee.
 In the current case, the programs coded in java constitute the ordinary functions of the service *Apply*.
 They help the school comittee to decide and suggest grant about an application.
 As mentioned above, there is no predefined execution order of ordinary functions or subservices (when they exist).
 Each function executes as soon as it inputs are available.
 When it execution finishes the outputs it returns may authorized the execution of other waiting functions.
 Note also the xml element ** < guard > ** . *Guard* are used to control the activation of a decomposition according to the form of the service inputs.
-In the current case the guard *cb.Apply.guardDecide* will authorized the execution of the decomposition rule *decide* if the student has provided his resume
+In the current case the guard *cb.Apply.guardDecide* will authorized the execution of the decomposition rule *decide* if the student has already provided his resume.
+However, more advanced guards can be defined according to the problem at hand.
+Besides, many decomposition rules can be attached to a same service with differents guards.